What is it? How can you prevent it? How can you treat it naturally?

 Sage oil / Salvia Officinalis (21)

-Sage oil is an antibacterial essential oil.
+Sage essential oil is an antibacterial essential oil.
 Use it by taking 30 grams of coconut oil, melt it on low heat, add 5 to 10 drops of sage oil, stir well, let it cool down.
 Apply to your vagina.
 It will melt and spread around on its own.

 Tea tree oil (4)

-This study shows that tea tree oil in a carrier oil, preferably coconut oil, has a very good effect.
+This study shows that tea Tea tree essential oil in a carrier oil, preferably coconut oil, has a very good effect.
 I recommend that you take 30 grams of coconut oil and melt that on very low heat.
 Add 5 to 10 drops of tea tree oil, stir well and keep it off the heat.